Ouphix/synchro-psychotherapies/steps2.md

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/SSImoth.jpg)

 We saw that the evolution of cannabis use of F1044 is not straightforward.
 It is quite high at the beginning, decreases and then increases.
-Consequently, we couldn't evaluate of the dynamic of the synchrony could be a predictor of the psychotherapy and the consumption of cannabis since this ast dynamic wasn't clear.
+Consequently, we couldn't evaluate if the dynamic of the synchrony could be a predictor of the psychotherapy and the consumption of cannabis since this last dynamic wasn't clear.

 We decided to select 4 subjects with a clear decrease of cannabis consumption, we expected that this better dynamic could give clearer results.